cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### JavaScript

-JavaScript is a scripting language primarily used for web development, enabling dynamic and interactive client-side behavior.
+JavaScript, a nimble scripting language, takes the stage in web development, enchanting with its prowess in creating dynamic and interactive client-side experiences.

-It supports event-driven programming and asynchronous operations, making it well-suited for building responsive user interfaces.
+Its knack for event-driven programming and mastery in asynchronous operations make JavaScript the artisan of crafting responsive user interfaces, adding a dash of magic to the web.

-With the introduction of Node.js, JavaScript is also used for server-side development.
+In a twist of fate, with the advent of Node.js, JavaScript expands its repertoire, now wielding its charms not only in the client's realm but also as a formidable force in server-side development.

+JavaScript is full of mysteries, and its quirks are a source of endless amusement for the coding community.

 ```javascript
 console.log('Hello, World!');